Annie-25/2-Python-Analytics-Technique/README.md

 DECISION TREE CLASSIFIER

 Code Snippet

+Import the decision tree classifier model and fit it to the data

 <img width="262" alt="image" src="https://github.com/Annie-25/2-Python-Analytics-Technique/assets/173366226/a0abf388-01c3-4a58-b2d1-8ede65310aa9">

+Defining the names of the features on the tree

 <img width="468" alt="image" src="https://github.com/Annie-25/2-Python-Analytics-Technique/assets/173366226/770d4625-3c6b-4c73-a4b6-d6f09031c6b4">

+Predict with new values

 <img width="468" alt="image" src="https://github.com/Annie-25/2-Python-Analytics-Technique/assets/173366226/c07a9ab5-36ab-4dfb-8db5-47baaf5df9c3">

 Comment

 The breast cancer dataset was visualized using a decision classifier that was trained with a maximum depth of 8.
 In the visualization, each square represents a node in the decision tree, and at the bottom of each square, there are two leaf nodes.
 The square contains information such as the gini impurity, the total number of samples per class, and the dominant class for the subset of training data at that particular node.
 This dominant class also represents the prediction output of the node.

 RANDOM FOREST CLASSIFIER